Skip to content

 What is a Horse Health Day?

 There’s no pressure on the day, and owners/carers are encouraged not to rush to get their horse to stand on the weighbridge.
-Horses will often stop and sniff the weighbridge, so we allow plenty of time for them to gain confidence at their pace.
+Horses will often stop and sniff the weighbridge, so we allow plenty of time for them to gain confidence at their own pace.

 Horse owners are advised to wear appropriate PPE (riding hat and gloves) with the horse presented in a bridle for extra control if needed.